-Table 5 suggests that migration to the urban Northwest was often profitable for highskilled individuals at the upper tail of the income distribution, but that there was little incentive for low-skilled Eastern Canadians to move there.39 Labour markets in British Columbia offered large earnings premia for most workers.
-The conditions of pioneer life and labour markets (particularly jobs in mining, lumber, and railroad construction camps) were, however, unattractive for married men who wanted to live with their families.
+Table 5 suggests that migration to the urban Northwest was often profitable for high-skilled individuals at the upper tail of the income distribution, but that there was little incentive for low-skilled Eastern Canadians to move there.
+Be Labor markets in British Columbia offered large earnings premia for most workers.
+The conditions of pioneer life in mining, lumber, and railroad construction camps were, however, unattractive for married men who wanted to live with their families.
 The earlier age at marriage among French Canadians likely reduced the supply of potential low-skilled migrants to B.C.
 In addition, it appears that a good command of English was an important asset.
 As Table 4 shows, white men in B.C. were much more likely to be English mother tongue than were men in the Northwest.